amirjamil90/Nationary/README.md

 5. Added Sleep time and print messaage for the API : thought work of my Senior Mr.Fahad.
 6. Please note that illegal use of this API should not be there as it is for the development purpose.

 Please note that for python version 3.2 and above need to run national_address_3.py.

-The automation of excel is being done i this file for running.
-The output of the national address will be going
+No Development further in this project.